infrahub-operator/infrahub-vidra-demo/README.md

 ```
 This sets up:

-A local Kubernetes cluster via [Kind](https://kind.sigs.k8s.io)
+- A local Kubernetes cluster via [Kind](https://kind.sigs.k8s.io) (incl. kubectl, Helm and k9s)
-Infrahub (including a custom self-service UI)
+- Infrahub (incl. git sync, k8s schema, k8s transformation, grqphQL Queries and k8s YAML templates)
+- A custom self-service UI (for easy requesting new webservers)
-Vidra Operator and CLI
+- Vidra Operator and CLI

 Check Vidra is running:
 ```bash
 kubectl get pods -n vidra-system
 ```
-💡 Shell convenience features like k alias and completions may not work in Codespaces.
+💡 Shell convenience features like `k` alias for `kubectl` and completions may not work in Codespaces.

-🔧 Infrastructure Modeling via UI
+## 🔧 Infrastructure Modeling via UI

 Access UIs via the Ports tab:
-Port `8000`: Infrahub (login: admin / infrahub)
+- Port `8000`: Infrahub (login: admin / infrahub)
-Port `5001`: Self-service frontend
+- Port `5001`: Self-service frontend
-Create a new request (e.g., a webserver resource for Nyan Cat ).
+- Create a new request (e.g., a webserver resource for Nyan Cat ).

 This triggers:
 - A new Infrahub branch with the proposed change
 - Adding the requested webserver to that branche and to the correct group whithin Infrahub.
 - After merging: k8s artifact generation